 Filing a Motorcycle Accident Lawsuit

-If you decide to file a lawsuit, you will need to hire an attorney who specializes in motorcycle crashes.
-In addition to doing the initial investigation, a lawyer will work on your behalf to:
+If you decide to file a lawsuit, rest assured our legal team specializes in motorcycle crashes.
+In addition to doing the initial investigation, our lawyers will work on your behalf to:

 - Gather and review evidence from the crash scene